-Let’s take a look at what should you not fix when selling a house, so you can direct your time, money, and energy to other parts of the home selling process.
+Before you hire a contractor or head to Home Depot, here’s a guide to what not to fix, so you can focus your time, money, and energy on other parts of the home selling process.

 Go big or go home if you’re going to start a renovation, especially when it comes to your bathrooms and kitchens.
 If you have outdated rooms in your home, doing partial updates like adding new countertops but keeping old cabinets doesn’t look good — and often does more harm than good during the sales process.

 Speaking of electrical issues, don’t sweat the minor ones.
 A light switch that turns nothing on or a wobbly electrical socket won’t scare off eager buyers.
-Again, focus your repair efforts on major electrical issues that are dangerous or inconvenient for the buyers to fix.
-A lot of the time, minor electrical issues aren’t even mentioned in the inspection report and the buyer is unlikely to notice them on their own.
+Focus your repair efforts on major electrical issues that are dangerous or inconvenient for the buyers to fix.
+A lot of the time, minor ones aren’t even mentioned in the home inspection report and the buyer is unlikely to notice them on their own.

-Instead of replacing removable items, you should just get rid of them all together.
+Instead of replacing removable you can get rid of them all together and/or hire a home stager.
 Give your home a good declutter and at the same time get a head start on your future move, by donating anything you don’t want anymore.
 Your open houses will be more effective and it will be easier to pack and move when the time comes.

-Not sure what to fix and what to leave alone?
-Your real estate agent will help you determine what your list of home repair priorities should be.
-Every real estate agent will encourage you to clean and declutter your home both inside and out, but a really good real estate agent will help you fine-tune your home in the most time- and cost-effective ways.
+Homeowners who are unsure what to fix and what to leave alone should also lean on their listing agent.
+While every agent will encourage you to clean and declutter your home both inside and out, an experienced one will help you fine-tune your home in the most time- and cost-effective ways.

 Hire a local real estate agent who really knows your community and what the surrounding real estate market is like.
 They’ll know what the condition of comparable homes in the area are like so you can aim to refresh your home to meet similar standards.